White Terror (Hungary): First phase (1919)

 In the south of the country, an alternative government was formed to replace the Hungarian Soviet Republic.
-Leading the armed wing of this new government, the "National Army", was Miklós Horthy, one-time Admiral of the Austro-Hungarian Navy.
+Leading the armed wing of this new government, the "National Army", was Admiral Miklós Horthy, the last commander of the erstwhile Austro-Hungarian Navy.

 Among the officers who answered Horthy's call were ultra-nationalist soldiers who mounted a campaign of atrocities in a retaliation to the Red Terror; to eliminate communist supporters and frighten the population into obedience to the new order.

 The pogroms and mass murders were carried out by units of the "National Army" commanded by Mihály Horthy; paramilitary organisations also committed killings, especially during the "Hungarian Awakening".

 These units, commonly known as the "White Guard," carried out a campaign of murder, torture, and humiliation.
 Summary executions of people suspected of communist allegiance were common; these victims were often hanged in public places to serve as a warning to others.
 But the White Guard's definition of who was an enemy of the state was a broad one.
 They also preyed upon peasants, upon the politically liberal, and very often upon Jews, who were broadly blamed for the revolution because most leaders of the communist repression had been Jewish.